Healthcare-Robotics/bodies-at-rest/README.md

 </p>

 ## What other packages do I need?
-* SMPL: A Skinned Multi-Person Linear Model - https://smpl.is.tue.mpg.de/
+* SMPL: A Skinned Multi-Person Linear Model - https://smpl.is.tue.mpg.de/.
+You'll have to sign up with an account to get this but it doesn't take too long.
+Unzip it in `~/git/`.
 * PyRender - https://github.com/mmatl/pyrender
 * Trimesh - https://github.com/mikedh/trimesh
 * PyTorch - https://pytorch.org/